What is the purpose of a Consulting Engagement?

-- Accountant must have had DUTY to perform with due care exercised by an average accountant.
+Duty - Accountant must have had duty to perform with due care exercised by an average accountant.

 It is not the accountant’s job to find fraud and they are not normally liable for not detecting it

-When can a CPA be sued for failing to detect fraud?
+When can a client be sued for failing to detect fraud?

 When has an accountant committed fraud?